 - North Carolina

 - South Carolina

-Also, the use of tobacco products -- including e-cigarettes -- is prohibited at outdoor dining facilities and indoors at casinos.
-Officials said masks must be worn at all times while inside the casino as well.
+- The use of tobacco products, including e-cigarettes, is prohibited at all indoor and outdoor dining facilities and indoors at casinos.

 - Events and gatherings other than those in businesses in the retail food services industry are limited to:

 - Indoor events and gatherings of more than 25 persons are prohibited; and

 - Outdoor events and gatherings of more than 50 persons are prohibited.